-Make it a habit to talk to your employees with the intent to learn about their experiences and how they see their work making a difference to clients.
+Make it a habit to talk to your employees with the intent to learn about their experiences and how they see their work impacting clients.
 It’s definitely more difficult to get some people to open up.
 They may be hesitant to talk about themselves because they don’t want to be put in the spotlight.
 Teach employees the value of case studies for your company and explain their part in identifying possible stories as an important contribution.

 3. Make story sharing a part of your regular meetings